nilamparmar8888/moving-heat-flux-abaqus/README.md

-# 🔥 High-Fidelity Thermal Simulation in Abaqus with Custom DFLUX Subroutine(Abaqus + Fortran)
+# 🔥Moving Heat Flux Simulation in Abaqus using Fortran (DFLUX)

 A high-fidelity thermal simulation in **Abaqus** using a custom **DFLUX subroutine (Fortran)** to model a **moving Gaussian heat source**.
 This project demonstrates how advanced FEA techniques can capture **laser/welding-like heat transfer** and predict **temperature evolution (NT11)** in real time.